Charles Palmer-Tomkinson: Family background

-Charles's father's first cousin is the Dowager Duchess of Grafton, grandmother of the present Duke of Grafton and Mistress of the Robes to Queen Elizabeth II, who was born (Anne) Fortune Smith; through other members of the Smith landed gentry family, the Palmer-Tomkinsons are well-connected to the British aristocracy.
+Charles's father's first cousin was the Dowager Duchess of Grafton, grandmother of the present Duke of Grafton and Mistress of the Robes to Queen Elizabeth II, who was born (Anne) Fortune Smith; through other members of the Smith landed gentry family, the Palmer-Tomkinsons are well-connected to the British aristocracy.

 In 1931, Charles's paternal grandfather James Edward Tomkinson inherited Wanlip Hall in Leicestershire from his maternal uncle Sir Archdale Robert Palmer, 4th Baronet, on condition that he added the name of Palmer to his own.
 James Edward Palmer-Tomkinson (then Tomkinson) married Marion Lindsay Smith, daughter of Lindsay Eric Smith and a second cousin of Queen Elizabeth The Queen Mother (via her Smith paternal grandmother Frances Dora Smith).

 The Right Hon.
 James Tomkinson was a descendant of Lieutenant-Colonel William Tomkinson of Willington Hall (1790–1872).

 Charles's cousin is Melanie Munk, second wife of philanthropist and entrepreneur Peter Munk.
 The Munks are also keen skiers, living part of the year at Klosters.

 Marriage and children

-Charles Palmer-Tomkinson married Patricia (Patti) Dawson.
-She is from an Anglo-Argentine background, born in Argentina, growing up in "the English quarter of Buenos Aires", reading Country Life magazines in the expat Hurlingham Club.
+Charles Palmer-Tomkinson married Patricia "Patti" Dawson in 1966.
+Dawson is from an Anglo-Argentine background, born in Argentina, growing up in "the English quarter of Buenos Aires", reading Country Life magazines in the expat Hurlingham Club.
 She also lived in Chile and Brazil, and had a British boarding school education.
 The couple met while she was working as a chalet girl in the Swiss resort of Klosters.
-She is close to Camilla, Duchess of Cornwall.
+She is a close friend of Queen Camilla.

-The couple have three children: James, Santa (a writer), and Tara, a socialite and TV personality.
-The two elder children are each married and have children.
-Tara, who was unmarried and had no children, was found dead in her home on 8 February 2017.
+The couple have three children, including Santa and Tara.